Leg3ndary/APHS-bot/info/announcements.md

 Please ensure that you are constantly checking your email for updates and that your weekly assignments are submitted by Tuesday at 11:59 PM through the Google Form titled MEDLIFE Assignment Dropbox and shared via email.
 Looking forward to seeing you soon!

-**SENIOR BOYS BASKETBALL -  **Anyone interested in trying out for the senior boys basketball team this year, there will be a meeting on Tuesday Nov 9, which is today.
+**SENIOR BOYS BASKETBALL**Anyone interested in trying out for the senior boys basketball team this year, there will be a meeting on Tuesday Nov 9, which is today.
 The meeting time has been changed to 10:45, in room 215.

-**YEARBOOK CLUB **-  will be meeting on Monday in room 113.
+**YEARBOOK CLUB**-  will be meeting on Monday in room 113.
 If you like graphic design, photography, or simply want to contribute something special back to the school, this is the club for you.
 Contact Ms. Da Silva or Ms. Gigg if you have any questions.
 Hope to see you there.

 ## MONDAY NOVEMBER 9 2021